Tyler Allgeier, No. 13 BYU run past Utah State 34-20

 THE TAKEAWAY

 Utah State: An inability to generate any running attack doomed the Aggies.
-Utah State totaled 22 rushing yards and averaged 0.6 yards per carry.
+Utah State totaled a season-low in rushing yards and averaged 0.6 yards per carry.

 BYU: Romney’s injury before halftime took some wind out of the sails for BYU on offense.
 The Cougars were aggressive and moved the chains with ease in the first half.
 They became more conservative and punted on three straight drives in the third quarter before getting back on track behind Allgeier’s running.